 Someone needed to throw a better result into the mix.
 I compiled their suggestions together, cut out what no longer applied, and had the following post checked over by full-time professional author who has maybe 100 published short stories looped into her belt.

 Below are the current standards for submitting short stories to magazines, anthologies, and competitions.
-I shortened the list of these publishers to markets below, because I’m old-school like that.
+I refer to this list of of publishers as markets.
+(It’s an old-school term.)

 - Use black font on a white background

 - Use only one font.
 (For example, don’t use Arial and Time New Roman in the same manuscript.)